 - The cars will be placed in a team box.

 - The team boxes will be placed in a heated locked room until after the drivers’ meeting (7:45am) on Saturday morning.

 - After the drivers’ meeting, the team captain will be called to get their team car box.

-- All teams will have 10-15 minutes on the tracks before the first team race starts for final adjustment.
+- All teams will have 10-15 minutes track time before the first team race starts for final adjustments.

 - The team captain will supply the racers their cars prior to the heat.